Street Programs & Maintenance

 Curb Bond Replacement Phase 4 Map Area 16 Map

-The fourth and final phase of the curb program is about 90% complete*.
+The fourth and final phase of the curb program is 95% complete*.
 The curb replacement work and curb ramps retrofits have been completed.

 The $9.6 million curb bond program approved in 2010 has replaced 543,000 feet of curb (103 miles) in the past 3 summers.

-*Note: 90% complete indicates the main replacement work has been completed, but restoration or repairs are still underway.
+*Note: 95% complete indicates the main replacement work has been completed, but some restoration or repairs still need to be completed.

 Schedule Update - Annual Curb Replacement Program